-The Brooklyn Digital Conservatory or BKDigiCon was founded in 2015 by bassist/producer/music technologist Dan Freeman (CØm1x).
-As an Ableton Certified Trainer and director of Dubspot International, Dan spent several years traveling throughout South America and Europe organizing courses and workshops in electronic music production with Ableton Live 9, production and DJing.
+The Brooklyn Digital Conservatory or BKDigiCon was founded in 2015 by bassist/producer/music technologist Dan Freeman.
+As an Ableton Certified Trainer and director of Dubspot International, Dan spent several years traveling throughout South America and Europe organizing courses and workshops in electronic music production with Ableton Live, production and DJing.
 In 2014, Dan launched the Dubspot International Network, a partnership of international digital music and DJing schools.
 As well as gaining knowledge about creating educational events in production and digital music internationally, Dan saw the potential in bringing some of the most talented artist/producer teachers from New York’s rich music scene to give presentations and courses globally.
 The Brooklyn Digital Conservatory was created to facilitate this process.
 In August, 2015 we ran our first successful course in Santiago, Chile in partnership with 101 Training (Chile), and Dubspot (NYC).

 The digital revolution that began in the 1970’s has altered how people live and communicate in a myriad of ways and almost no art form has been affected as much music.
 The ways in which music is produced and distributed has changed vastly, especially since 2000.
 It is an incredible time to be involved in the production of music because for the first time in human history, any person with an internet connection can access almost all the music produced across the globe.
-Also, a producer now only needs a simple laptop, software and an internet connection to produce a song heard across the worldwide.
+Also, a producer now only needs a simple laptop, software and an internet connection to produce a song heard around the world.
 Since equipment is relatively cheap, what differentiates producers now is not so much their access to equipment, but their skills in using what they have.